How to Use Periods in Windows 11 Date Formats

 Inside Settings, click Time & Language on the left.
 Then, on the right side of your screen, select Language & Region.

-A new box named Region will appear.
+A new box named Region appears.
 Click on the Formats tab.
-Because the default options do not include periods, we will need to type the format in manually.
+Because the default options do not include periods, typing the format in manually is necessary.

 Click the Additional settings button at the bottom of the window.

-A new box named Customize Format will appear.
+A new box named Customize Format appears.
 Click the Date tab at the top.

 Look for the Short date box.
 Change the slashes to periods, for example: dd.MM.yyyy.
 Click Apply to see a preview.